MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 This dialog shows all the configurations that are included with Visual Studio, as well as any custom configurations that you might create.
 If you want to continue to use the default **x64-Debug** configuration, that should be the first one you add.
 By adding that configuration, you will be able to switch back and forth between Windows and Linux configurations.
 Select **x64-Debug** and click **Select**.
 This creates the CMakeSettings.json file with a configuration for **x64-Debug** and switches Visual Studio to use that configuration instead of the default.
 You will see the configuration drop-down no longer says "(default)" as part of the name.
 You can use whatever names you like for your configurations by changing the name parameter directly in CMakeSettings.json.

+##  Add a Linux configuration and connect to the remote machine

-2. Now add a Linux configuration.
+1. Now add a Linux configuration.
 Right-click the CMakeSettings.json file in the **Solution Explorer** view and select **Add Configuration**.
 You see the same Add Configuration to CMakeSettings dialog as before.
 Select **Linux-Debug** this time, then save the CMakeSettings.json file.
-3. Now select **Linux-Debug** in the configuration drop-down.
+2. Now select **Linux-Debug** in the configuration drop-down.

 ![Launch configuration drop-down with X64-Debug and Linux-Debug options](media/cmake-bullet3-linux-configuration-item.png)